Table of Contents[Hide][Show]

 Fall River, MA 02721

-At the spooky Lizzie Borden Bed & Breakfast in Fall River, Mass., you can stay in the murder room.
-You’ll need to be feeling brave to tour this Victorian mansion.
+At the spooky Lizzie Borden Bed & Breakfast in Fall River, Mass., book a stay in the murder room.
+You’ll need to feel brave to tour this Victorian mansion.
 The autopsies were done on the dining room table and replicas of the skulls are displayed there.

 Though Lizzie was acquitted, the double murder of her parents, by ax, is still considered unsolved.